jolicode/automapper/docs/homepage.md

 # Welcome 👋

 Welcome to the AutoMapper documentation, this library solves a simple problem: removing all the code you need to map one object to another.
-A boring code to write and often replaced by less-performant alternatives like the Symfony's Serializer.
+A boring code to write and often replaced by less-performant alternatives like Symfony's Serializer.

 AutoMapper uses a convention-based matching algorithm to match up source to destination values.
 AutoMapper is geared